-The Academy Trust follows a strict Safer Recruitment policy, which covers recruitment of all new staff, volunteers, contractors and visitors to the school and ensures they all receive an induction on safeguarding, which includes the trust's Social Media Policy.
+The Academy follows a strict Safer Recruitment policy, which covers recruitment of all new staff, volunteers, contractors and visitors to the school.
+All receive an induction on safeguarding, which includes the Trust's Social Media Policy.

 Reputational Risk

 The continuing success of the academy depends upon offering the best possible education of all our pupils.
 Governors are clearly focused on monitoring and reviewing the achievement and success of students.